Comparison ⭐ Reviews

 Manufacturer: Novartis Consumer Health Type: 24-hour patch Strengths: 21 mg (Step 1), 14 mg (Step 2), 7 mg (Step 3) Price: Approximately $25-40 for a 14-count box

-Habitrol is less widely known than NicoDerm CQ but has a loyal following, particularly among people who purchase through online pharmacies or smoking cessation programs.
-It was one of the original prescription nicotine patches before the OTC switch.
+Habitrol has a loyal following, particularly among people who purchase through online pharmacies or smoking cessation programs.
+It was one of the original prescription nicotine patches before the OTC switch, and its adhesion reputation is consistently strong.

 Adhesion: Good to excellent.
 Many users report that Habitrol adheres better than NicoDerm CQ, particularly during physical activity or in hot weather.
 The adhesive is slightly more aggressive.